-(3) Unless otherwise approved by the Board, after a thesis submitted for the Master of Philosophy has been classified as Passed, the Graduate Research School submits the electronic copy of the thesis to the Library which must make reasonable efforts to convert the electronic copy into a digital format suitable for inclusion in the University's Digital Thesis Repository.51.
-After a thesis has been classified, its examiners are normally invited to keep their copies of the thesis.
+(3) Unless otherwise approved by the Board, after a thesis submitted for the Master of Philosophy has been classified as Passed, the Graduate Research School submits the electronic copy of the thesis to the Library which must make reasonable efforts to convert the electronic copy into a digital format suitable for inclusion in the University's Digital Thesis Repository.

-(2) For a thesis submitted in accordance with the provisions of Rule 45(4), the appointment of examiners is undertaken by the Board which will seek advice as it thinks necessary and/or desirable.56.(1) The names of examiners are not withheld from students.
+(2) For a thesis submitted in accordance with the provisions of Rule 45(4), the appointment of examiners is undertaken by the Board which will seek advice as it thinks necessary and/or desirable.

-(2) The Board may ask examiners to consult or otherwise communicate with each other before, or after, receipt of their individual reports.58.
-Before a thesis is classified, the Board may require a student to—
+(2) The Board may ask examiners to consult or otherwise communicate with each other before, or after, receipt of their individual reports.

 (a) sit a written examination in subjects related to the thesis; and/or